-At a beach outside of Cape Town, we stopped to watch some kite-surfers with Table Mountain in the background.
-The "tablecloth" of fog was lying on top of the "table."
+We stopped at a beach outside Cape Town to watch some kite surfers with Table Mountain in the background.
+The tablecloth of fog was lying on top of the table.

 At Simon's Town, we walked along the beach with the penguins.

 After two weeks in Cape Town, we set out along the Garden Route on the Indian Ocean.
 Here at Cape Agulhas, we were standing on the southernmost tip of Africa's continent, between the Indian and Atlantic Oceans.